henriettaszekely/frontend-grupa17/week 9 - Homework - Nasa API/readme.md

 Details:
 1. Generate an API Key on there website: https://api.nasa.gov/

-2. Study how the APOD API work, using Postman, check the response for the valid and invalid dates.
+2. Study how the APOD API works, using Postman, check the response for the valid and invalid dates.

 3. Implement the UI from the attached screenshots: add the page title and logo, add a input type="date" to select the date, and a "See picture" button.